8 Sustainable Thanksgiving Tips to Host the Perfect Holiday Spread

 So much time and care went into your Thanksgiving dishes so why waste them? (especially if you paid extra for organic food!)

 Find ways to use thanksgiving leftovers in new dishes later in the week or even freeze them.
-If you do forget about some food, be sure to compost it.
+If you do forget about some food, be sure to put it in your compost bin.
 Leftover nonperishable items can always be donated.
 Food should be respected from the time it’s grown to when it makes its way back to the earth.
 Food waste can be prevented!
 Don’t let food rot in a landfill!

 If you are looking for places to compost near you, you can check out the directory here.